-Please note that any visitors during the course of the program must plan their own independent accommodations; SIT Study Abroad homestay families can accommodate only their assigned student and, due to cultural and contractual understandings with SIT, should not be asked to host students' guests.
+Please note that any visitors during the course of the program must plan their own independent accommodations.

 During the program, students follow an intense schedule of classes and field-based learning assignments, even during the ISP/internship.
 Free time for pursuing an independent interest or hobby during the program will be limited.
 Your admissions counselor can advise you about particular interests you may have.
 For example, if you must keep in shape for your next athletic season, or if you play a musical instrument and want to know whether to bring it, we can help you to understand your schedule and any concerns or limitations that may exist.
 Please note that you will not have a long break during the program, such as Thanksgiving or Spring Break.